 When it comes to appetizer party recipes I love the simple ones that even my husband could whip up.
 I have ZERO desire to be in the kitchen all morning getting a recipe ready and would much rather enjoy myself than play hostess.
-This recipe can be baked ahead of time and stored in a crockpot for easy serving, or be frozen for a later date.
-This dip is perfect for any skill level and comes together easily and quickly.
+This jalapeno popper dip with bacon recipe can be baked ahead of time and stored in a crockpot for easy serving, or be frozen for a later date.
+This jalapeno dip is perfect for any skill level and comes together easily and quickly.

 Simple Jalapeno Popper Dip Recipe Step By Step

 - Combine cream cheese and mayonnaise in a large bowl.
 I like to have my cream cheese softened either by letting it sit at room temperature, or by popping it in the microwave for 20 seconds.
 Either way works!

 - Use a hand mixer on low and beat until to mixture is smooth and well combined.